Congratulations on making one of the important decisions of welcoming a new furry friend into your life.

 1. Why do you want a dog?

 Think about why you want to own a dog.
 Owning a dog is easy but taking care after owning is challenging.
 Ask yourself that you are not owning a dog just for home decoration and you are ready to be committed to your dog.
-If you are not ready to take care of it and take responsibilities, then you are not just ready yet.
+If you are not ready to take care of it and take responsibility, then you are not just ready yet.

 2. How to Choose a Dog for Adoption?